[UPDATED IN SEPTEMBER 2024]

 From Singapore to Kuala Lumpur

 Singapore is located just 350 kilometres from Kuala Lumpur.
-Therefore, there are several options to get to Kuala Lumpur.
+Thus, there are several options to get to Kuala Lumpur.

-The first (and also fastest) option is by plane.
-The flight takes about 1 hour and there are several airlines offering this route, such as AirAsia, Malaysia Airlines, Scoot, and Singapore Airlines, among others.
+The first (and also fastest) option is by plane since the flight takes about 1 hour.
+Several airlines offer this route, such as AirAsia, Malaysia Airlines, Scoot, and Singapore Airlines, among others.
 It’s often easy to find tickets at excellent prices.

 The second option is to travel from Singapore to Kuala Lumpur by bus.
-The journey takes a bit longer (about 5 hours) and I warn you that you’ll always need to stop on either side of the border between these two countries.
+The journey takes a bit longer (about 5 hours).
+Plus, you’ll always need to stop on either side of the border between these two countries.
 I recommend that you buy your bus tickets directly on 12goAsia website.

 From Malacca to Kuala Lumpur

 The best option available is to travel to Kuala Lumpur from Malacca by bus.
-Again, I recommend booking your tickets on 12goAsia, as there are several operators (for example, I travelled with Super Nice Express).
+Again, I recommend booking your tickets on 12goAsia.
+There are several operators (for example, I travelled with Super Nice Express).
 The journey takes about 2 hours and is quite cheap (my ticket didn’t even cost 3€).

 How to go from Kuala Lumpur airport to city centre?

-Chances are, if you’re flying into Kuala Lumpur, you’ll land at Kuala Lumpur International Airport (KUL).
+Chances are, if you’re flying into Kuala Lumpur, you’ll land at Kuala Lumpur International Airport (KLIA).
 And there are several ways to get from the airport to the city centre.

 Train + Metro